arian0zen/Chrome-Extension---Code-Reminder/README.md

 ## Code Reminder

-This extension just have a simple yet very useful feature, it fetches 'potd' from various DSA problem solving websites
+This extension just have a simple yet very useful feature, it fetches 'potd' from various DSA problem solving websites This ectension fetches problem of the day from LeetCode, Geeks for Geeks and Coding Ninjas

 ### What does it do? and why it's helpful?